-The Authority, organized as a non-profit corporation subsidized by the Federal government, is exempt from Federal and State income taxes.
+The Authority, organized under Indiana state law as a political subdivision subsidized by the Federal government, is exempt from Federal and State income taxes.

 (m)Annual Contributions/Subsidies and Other Grants

 Annual contributions and subsidies received from the Department of HUD are recorded as grant revenues.